allanweber/customers-assesment/README.md

 - [X] It should be possible to add new countries in the allowed list ‘easily’.
 - [X] Once the customer is registered, Unique IBAN account number should be automatically assigned as per NL IBAN format.
 - [X] Authenticate customer with username and password.
-- [ ] Customer must be able to see some account details like account balance and type of account.
+- [X] Customer must be able to see some account details like account balance and type of account (account number, account type, balance, and currency).
 - [ ] Create Swagger OpenAPI documentation.
-- [ ] Postman collection which covers different scenarios
+- [X] Postman collection which covers different scenarios
 - [ ] Assume existing database is legacy and cannot handle more than 2 requests per second.
 Make sure API is not putting load on DB.
-- [ ] Code coverage more than 60 %
+- [X] Code coverage more than 60 %
 - [ ] Run REST API as container (Docker) and provide docker-compose file.